sosy-lab/benchexec/doc/benchexec.md

 It's value is the name of a so-called *tool-info module* described in more detail under [Tool Integration](tool-integration.md).

-BenchExec allows to check whether the output of the tool matches the expected result for a given task, and to categorize the results accordingly.
-To do so, it needs to be given a [property file](properties/INDEX.md) with the tag `<propertyfile>` and the name of the input file needs to encode the expected result for the given property.

 Inside the `<option>` tag and other tags some variables can be used that will be expanded by BenchExec.
 The following variables are supported: